Robert M. La Follette: Death and legacy

-In 1957, a Senate Committee chaired by Senator John F. Kennedy selected La Follette to be one of the five senators to be listed in the senate "hall of fame", along with Henry Clay, Daniel Webster, John C. Calhoun, and Robert A. Taft.
+In 1957, a Senate Committee chaired by Senator John F. Kennedy selected La Follette to be one of the five senators to be listed in the Senate "Hall of Fame", along with Henry Clay, Daniel Webster, John C. Calhoun, and Robert A. Taft.
 A 1982 survey asking historians to rank the "ten greatest Senators in the nation's history" based on "accomplishments in office" and "long range impact on American history", placed La Follette first, tied with Henry Clay.
 Writing in 1998, historian John D. Buenker described La Follette as "the most celebrated figure in Wisconsin history".
 La Follette is represented by one of two statues from Wisconsin in the National Statuary Hall.
 An oval portrait of La Follette, painted by his cousin, Chester La Follette, also hangs in the Senate.
 The Robert M. La Follette House in Maple Bluff, Wisconsin, is a National Historic Landmark.
 Other things named for La Follette include La Follette High School in Madison, the Robert M. La Follette School of Public Affairs at the University of Wisconsin-Madison and the town of La Follette, Wisconsin.
+Socialist historian Gabriel Kolko saw La Follette as "standing apart from many Progressives in favoring competition, not monopoly (private or public)."

 The Fighting Bob Festival is an annual September tribute event held by Wisconsin progressives, sponsored by The Progressive and The Capital Times.
 It was founded in 2001 by Wisconsin labor lawyer and activist Ed Garvey.
 The Chautauqua-inspired Fighting Bob Fest has been held in Baraboo, Madison, La Crosse, Milwaukee, and Stevens Point.
 Speakers have included Wisconsin figures like Rep. Mark Pocan, former Sen. Russ Feingold, Sen. Tammy Baldwin and journalist John Nichols, other noted mid-westerners, as well as national progressive populist figures, like Vermont Sen. Bernie Sanders, Jim Hightower, Nina Turner and Jesse Jackson.